 It was on our one year anniversary.
 I took her to the 360 at the CN Tower.
 We’re sitting down and we’re eating and she started crying.
 And I asked, “Why are you crying?”
 And she’s like, “Because I’ve never been so in love with somebody in my life.”
 And I looked at her and then I never felt that before, it really hit me in my chest and, “Woah, I actually love this girl.
 Holy shit.”

-This time around, if we were to break up I’ll never speak about word about her.
+This time around, if we were to break up I’ll never speak a bad word about her.
 I love her, love her, love her, love her as a person not just as a relationship.
 Obviously I love her like a boyfriend does, but as a person she’s a beauty, more so than anybody else.

 So, what makes your relationship work?